 Best Travel Options

 We help you find & compare the best buses & trains in one place.

 There are 2 intercity buses per day from Bruges to Paris.
 Traveling by bus from Bruges to Paris usually takes around 4 hours and 31 minutes, but the fastest FlixBus bus can make the trip in 4 hours and 15 minutes.

 What bus companies travel from Bruges to Paris?

-On Wanderu there is one intercity bus company that operates from Bruges to Paris.
+There is one intercity bus company available to search and book on Wanderu that operates from Bruges to Paris.
 FlixBus is the one bus line that serves this route.
 Although it's the sole option, there are a couple of different scheduled times to choose from.

 |Bus||Daily Trips||Avg.
 Time||Avg.
 Price|